On the number of elliptic curves with prescribed isogeny or torsion group over number fields of prime degree: Number of elliptic curves with a cyclic -isogeny

 \begin{proof} As the general strategy of the proof is similar as the proof of Theorem \ref{t1}, we will leave some details out.
 We will not explicitly write the Weierstrass models of $X_0(n)$, but note that they can be found in \cite{yan}.

-The proof will be different for elliptic curves with complex multiplication and does without.
+The proof will be different for elliptic curves with complex multiplication and those without.
 We first deal with those without complex multiplication using the same general strategy as in the proof of Theorem \ref{t1}.

 We first deal with the cases when $X_0(n)$ does not have complex multiplication, i.e. $n\in \{11,14,15,17,19,20,21,24\}$.
-As in the proof of Theorem \ref{t1}, for each $X_0(n)$, we compute primes $l$ for which the Galois representation $\rho_l$ is not surjective.
+As in the proof of Theorem \ref{t1}, for each $X_0(n)$ we compute primes $l$ for which the Galois representation $\rho_l$ is not surjective.
 We list the obtained results in the table below.

 We start by proving that there is no number field $K$ of prime degree such that $|X_0(11)(\Q)|<|X_0(11)(K)|<+\infty$.
 We factor the $5$-division polynomial of $X_0(11)$ and obtain that $x^2 + x - 29/5$ is the only factor of prime degree, but $X_0(11)(\Q(\sqrt{5}))= X_0(11)(\Q)\simeq \Z / 5\Z$.